 But the best way to use skipping to lose belly fat is to get stuck into some HIIT training using your skipping rope.
 This consists of short bursts of skipping (even as little as 60 seconds) followed by a short rest, a body weight exercise and then more skipping.
 Repeated X number of times.

-You can do it outdoors when it’s nice and a skip rope can go anywhere with you when you’re on holiday.
+You can use them as part of your own outdoor garden gym sessions, when the weather’s nice.
+Plus, a skip rope can go anywhere with you when you’re on holiday.